Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 Some Philippine embassies and consulates publish their own 13(a) immigrant-visa procedure.
 Documentary requirements, in-person rules, and outcomes vary by post.
 Do not assume every embassy treats the route the same way.

-If you want to file through a consulate, contact the post directly.
-Ask whether they currently accept 13(a) immigrant filings.
-Ask whether the outcome is a direct immigrant-visa issuance at that post.
-Ask whether your Filipino spouse must appear in person, and whether the BI needs to transmit any prior approval.
+If you want to apply through a consulate, contact the post directly.
+Ask whether they currently accept 13(a) immigrant application through them, whether the outcome is a direct immigrant-visa issuance at that post, whether your Filipino spouse must appear in person, and whether the BI needs to transmit any prior approval.

 The Step-by-Step Process (In-Country Route)